Understanding WordPress Customization Opportunities

 A wise band once said: Any way you want it, that’s the way you need it.
 It’s a lyric that speaks volumes to WordPress theme customization—well, maybe not specifically, although site design it’s not unlike building a relationship.
-The point is: getting what you want out of a site is the key creating not only a strong online presence, but a brand.
+The point is: getting what you want out of a site is the key to creating not only a strong online presence but a brand too.

 However, just like relationships, the process can get complicated.
-That’s where we come in and break it down with the basics on WordPress theme customizations (and Journey, of course).
+That’s where we come in and break it down with the basics of WordPress theme customizations (and Journey, of course).

 Choosing a Layout